 1. Attraction: NZKGI's labour attraction campaign has been in place for a number of years.
 It involves the use of targeted media (including online and traditional print media, and collateral such as flyers and posters) to promote seasonal jobs to different groups (such as students, retirees, sports clubs).
 The messaging also includes links to job sites for recruitment.
 At the end of each year the strategy is reviewed, using the quantitative data available from the social media platforms and worker surveys, and refined for the next year's campaign.
-Other attraction activities have included Governmentfunded training courses to give potential employees some preliminary skills and a taste of the job, so they know what they are signing up to.
+Other attraction activities have included government funded training courses to give potential employees some preliminary skills and a taste of the job, so they know what they are signing up to.

-For more information on this attraction strategy go to www.nzkgi.org.nz/wp-content/ uploads/2020/09/2020-Labour-Attraction-Strategy-Evaluation.pdf.
+For more information on this attraction strategy go to

+www.nzkgi.org.nz/wp-content/uploads/2020/09/2020-Labour-Attraction-Strategy-Evaluation.pdf.

-2. Retention: the 2021 harvest was notable for a perceived increase in absenteeism by some businesses, ranging from 0-50%, with a median around 20%.
+- 2. Retention: the 2021 harvest was notable for a perceived increase in absenteeism by some businesses, ranging from 0-50%, with a median around 20%.
 This included workers signing up but not turning up to work, some not completing whole shifts, or working less shifts per week than they were contracted for.
-Although widespread across both on-orchard and postharvest operations, this was not an industry-wide issue, suggesting that further research into the motivators driving this behaviour is warranted.
-This research is currently ongoing.

-- 3. Government Policy: early indications are that the welfare system may be a factor contributing to absenteeism.
+Although widespread across both on-orchard and postharvest operations, this was not an industry-wide issue, suggesting that further research into the motivators driving this behaviour is warranted. - 3.
+Government Policy: early indications are that the welfare system may be a factor contributing to absenteeism.
 By its nature, seasonal work is fixed term, and attention needs to be focussed on the threshold for benefit levels to be impacted by income changes, for both students and job seekers.
-Employment Law should also be scrutinised, to provide more flexibility around working while studying or working longer hours during peak times, providing more opportunity for workers to transition from fixed term to permanent contracts. - 4.
-Automation provides another potential solution for the labour shortage, allowing replacement of unskilled roles with machines that are more efficient and stainable.
+Employment Law should also be scrutinised, to provide more flexibility around working while studying or working longer hours during peak times, providing more opportunity for workers to transition from fixed term to permanent contracts.
+In 2024 MSD were issued new targets by government and a traffic light system has been introduced to help reduce reliance on the welfare system and get people back to work. - 4.
+Automation: provides another potential solution for the labour shortage, allowing replacement of unskilled roles with machines that are more efficient and sustainable.
 This necessitates a transition to a more highly trained and skilled workforce to maintain the technology.

 Read more in Ch 7 about automation across the kiwifruit value chain.